ballerina-attic/community/README.md

 ## Google Summer of Code 2022

-For the discussion ideas of Google Summer of Code 2022, see [Google Summer of Code 2022](https://github.com/ballerina-platform/community/blob/master/gsoc-proposals-2022.md).
+For the details of project ideas for Google Summer of Code 2022, see [Google Summer of Code 2022](https://github.com/ballerina-platform/community/blob/master/gsoc-proposals-2022.md).